jsharkey13/cambridge-cstia-databases/tutorials/relational.md

 ## Introduction

 This tutorial is designed to get you started with our relational database and ready to complete the relational Tick.
 We'll be using a database of films, cast and crew information from the [Internet Movie Database (IMDb)](https://developer.imdb.com/non-commercial-datasets/).
 From here we'll use 'movie', instead of 'film', for consistency.
-The dataset from IMDb is not complete; it contains only ~10 people per movie, and only ~3 genres per movie -- but this will be enough for our purposes.
+The dataset from IMDb is not complete; it doesn't list every person associated with a movie, and only ~3 lists genres per movie -- but this will be enough for our purposes.
 It may mean that cast members you expect to see on a movie are missing, or links between movies you expect to find don't exist.
+We've also limited it to a few thousand movies.

 Our relation database management system (DBMS) will be [SQLite](https://www.sqlite.org/index.html), a popular open-source format chosen for its simplicity.
 Unlike other mainstream database systems, such as [PostgreSQL](https://www.postgresql.org/) or [MariaDB](https://mariadb.org/), it does not use a client-server model.
 SQLite uses a single file to store the database and does not support multiple concurrent users.
 SQLite is widely used in mobile operating systems; iOS and Android both use SQLite databases extensively under the hood.
 All your text messages, WhatsApp and Signal chats will be stored in SQLite databases on your device, for example.